Dean Watkins Psychotherapist

 My own experiences have shaped how I work.
 I know what it’s like to be held back by worry, to downplay your strengths, or to feel you have to keep proving yourself.
 These insights help me to meet clients with understanding, not judgement - and to work with you in a way that feels respectful, collaborative, and deeply human.

-My work is guided by a few core values:
+My work is guided by a few core values

-• Compassion: meeting yourself with care, especially when it's hard.
+Meeting yourself with care, especially when it's hard.

 How I Work